gateio/gateapi-java/docs/DeliveryApi.md

         DeliveryApi apiInstance = new DeliveryApi(defaultClient);
         String settle = "usdt"; // String | Settle currency
         String contract = "BTC_USDT_20200814"; // String | Futures contract
-        Integer limit = 100; // Integer | Maximum number of records returned in one list String lastId = "12345"; // String | Specify list staring point using the id of last record in previous list-query results  This parameter is deprecated.
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list String lastId = "12345"; // String | Specify the starting point for this list based on a previously retrieved id  This parameter is deprecated.
 Use `from` and `to` instead to limit time range
         Long from = 1546905600L; // Long | Specify starting time in Unix seconds.
 If not specified, `to` and `limit` will be used to limit response items.
 If items between `from` and `to` are more than `limit`, only `limit` number will be returned.
         Long to = 1546935600L; // Long | Specify end time in Unix seconds, default to current time try {